 _WidgetBase.subscribe) callback registered for a specific object (GUID) was not triggered on the commit of that object.
 (Ticket 50768)

 Client Certificate Improvements

 You can now use client certificates to call REST services with the

 Call REST service microflow action.
 You can do this by configuring it in the project configuration similarly to the configuration for web services.
 For details on how to use client certificates, see How to Use a Client Certificate.

 Note that we have also introduced the new setting

 We introduced two new parameter types for Java Actions:

 We have introduced a new feature for the drop-down input widget.
 Now it is possible to set the caption for the blank option in a drop-down list.

-- We fixed the issue with hash calculations for decimal values.
+- We fixed an issue with hash calculations for decimal values.
 If a decimal attribute did not have write access and was changed, this led to an error with the message, “Attempt to illegally change a value for object with id %id%!”.

-- We fixed the issue where recommitting a previously failed commit (in a microflow) gave an error (such as, “Object of type ‘MyFirstModule.MyEntity’ with guid ‘1234’ cannot be updated, as it does not exist anymore”).
+- We fixed an issue where recommitting a previously failed commit (in a microflow) gave an error (such as, “Object of type ‘MyFirstModule.MyEntity’ with guid ‘1234’ cannot be updated, as it does not exist anymore”).
 (Ticket 47277)